bastoica/wasabi/wasabi-testing/README.md

         at java.base/java.io.DataInputStream.read(DataInputStream.java:102)
 ```

-## 4. Full Evaluation (<12h, ~1h human effort)
+## 4. Comprehensive Evaluation (<12h, ~1h human effort)

 ### 4.1.
-Running WASABI on a Full Test Suite
+Running Individual Benchmarks

-For reproducing the retry bugs described in our paper [1], we provide `run.py`, a Python-based script designed to manage the setup and evaluation phases of WASABI.
-Each benchmark takes about `2h` to run.
+To run indidual benchmarks and trigger the corresponding retry bugs described in our paper [1], we provide `run.py`&mdash;a Python script designed to manage the different phases of WASABI.
+Overall, each benchmark takes approximately two hours to complete.

 `run.py` operates in several distinct phases, that closely follow those described in Figure 1 [1]: